Purpose statements, mission statements, vision statements.

 There’s a lot of clutter out there.

 But in this article, we’re going to cut through that clutter.
 We’ll cover the difference between vision, mission and purpose.
 As well as how they interrelate to each other and how they affect each other.
-And we’ll also cover whether or not your organizations even needs all three, or whether or not one simple statement could accomplishes the goals of all three.
+And we’ll also cover whether or not your organization even needs all three, or whether or not one simple statement could accomplish the goals of all three.